Midoora: Early Modern History

-In his later years, Baba Yusuf Jalali adopted his niece, Shah Begum, and arranged her marriage to his disciple, Mir Syed Hassan Shah Bukhari- great-grandson of Syed Hassan Mantaqi (RA) of Awantipora.
-After the marriage, Syed community grew, forming the settlement.
-Eventually other castes settled, leading to Midoora's growth into a more diverse village.
+Later on, he adopted his niece, Shah Begum, and arranged her marriage to his disciple, Mir Syed Hassan Shah Bukhari - great-grandson of Syed Hassan Mantaqi of Awantipora.
+The growing Syed community eventually attracted settlement of professional communities, gradually shaping Midoora into the more diverse village.

 Climate

-Midoora has a moderate climate.
-Its geographical location largely defines the moderate climate.
+Midoora has a moderate climate, characteristic of the Kashmir Valley.
 It can be described as hot in summers and cold, snowy in winters.
 The hottest month is July and the coldest are December–January.